lune-climate/lune-docs/docs/guides/selecting-project-bundles.md

 #### Sample response (truncated)

-A successful request will return a container object `data` for each available bundle, and the details of each offsetting project in the bundle in `data.projects`.
+A successful request will return a container object `data` for each available bundle and the details of each offsetting project in the bundle in `data.projects`.

 ```js
 {